orion-research/coach/INSTALLATION.md

 - Python 3 programming language
 - Python libraries: flask, requests, neo4jrestclient

-# For developers
+# Local development
 These instructions assume you will be running COACH on your local PC.

-To be written...
+It is convenient to use Eclipse as an IDE, but not a requirement.

+## Neo4j
+Neo4j Community Edition needs to be installed on your local machine, and be started.
+Instructions are available here: http://neo4j.com/download/.

+## Python libraries
+Having installed Python 3.x (whatever the latest version is), and the pip package manager, do the following:

+$ pip install flask

+$ pip install requests

+$ pip install neo4jrestclient

+## Configuration settings
+Depending on where COACH is installed, some settings files need to update with correct paths.
+This includes the files COACH/framework/settings/root_settings.json, where the path to directory must be updated, and COACH/framework/settings/directory.json, where the directory information is stored, with paths to the different installed services.

+Examples of the format of these files can be found in the same directory, as example_root_settings.json and example_directory.json.

+## Running COACH
+To start all the services, a small Python script has been created in the framework folder, that starts all the services.
+It can be ran from inside Eclipse, or from the command line:

+$ python launch.py

-# For production
+# Development server
 These instructions assume you will be running COACH on a Linux server.

 ## Neo4j